Rhys-Maredudd/Training-Materials/README.md

 # Training-Materials
-A library of the various training materials developed to train people in using R
+A library of the various R training materials.